koush/scrypted/README.md

     * This is optional but highly recommended.
 It keeps a short video loop of the stream in memory leading up to the motion.
 7. Pair with the Scrypted Server accessory using your HomeKit app on iOS or Mac.
 8. Enable recording on the cameras in HomeKit.
-    * Troubleshooting: Reload the HomeKit Plugin and/or restart Scrypted if streaming works, but recording events do not.